kelaendi/sliding-window-sketching/README.md

 Once the container is built, it will automatically:

-Install the necessary dependencies.
+- Install the necessary dependencies
-Download the datasets.
+- Make the initial setup
-Run the initial setup scripts.
+- Download the datasets if necessary

-If not using the container
+- Run the data generation scripts

-Then you can import it in your project folder:
+You can import this in your project folder as follows:

 ```python
 from swfd import SeqBasedSWFD